thiago-negri/wp-api-cli/COMMANDS.md

 Describe the API
 ----------------

 Outputs a description of the API.
-It is easier to see if you output it to a file.
+As it is a big JSON, it is easier to see if you output it to a file.

 ```bash
 wp-api-cli describe > api-description.txt